threefoldfoundation/info_threefold/src/technology/technology_components_hercules/hercules_storage.md

 ![](img/storage5.png)

-The ThreeFold approach leads to 20x less overhead compared to the traditional storage system.
+The ThreeFold approach in this example can lead upto 20x less overhead compared to the traditional storage system.
 It's also a much more safe system.

 ## Main Benefits